Cappahccino/SB-MCP/README.md

      - `functionName` (string): Name of the Edge Function to invoke
      - `payload` (object, optional): Optional payload to send to the function

-## Troubleshooting

-If you encounter issues:

-1. Ensure your Supabase credentials are correct
-2. Check if the server is running with `curl http://localhost:3000/health`
-3. Verify your API key is correctly set and included in requests
-4. Check for error messages in the console where the server is running
-5. Ensure you're using the latest version of the package

-## Development

-To contribute to this project:

-1. Clone the repository
-2. Install dependencies: `npm install`
-3. Make changes
-4. Build: `npm run build`
-5. Test: `npm test`

 ## Version History

 - 1.0.0: Initial release